+- Ensuring that a sufficient order of midgrade/senior women enlisted and officers are assigned to commands at the point of introduction to ensure success in the long run.
+This may require an adjustment to our recruiting officits, assignment processes, and personnel policies.
+Assimilation of women into herstofore "closed units" will be informed by continual in-stride assessments and pilot efforts. - Goals and Milestones.
+The following goals and milestones will support the elimination of unnecessary gender-based barriers to service:

+h

-- c Ensuring that a sufficient cadre of midgrade/senior women enlisted and officers are assigned to commands at the point of introduction to ensure success in the long run.
-This may require an adjustment to our recruiting efforts, assignment processes, and personnel policies.
-Assimilation of women into heretofore "closed units" will be informed by continual in-stride assessments and pilot efforts. - Goals and Milestones.
-The following goals and milestones will support the elimination of unnecessary gender-based barriers to service: - Services will expand the number of units and number of women assigned to those units-based on ETP-and provide periodic updates on progress each quarter beginning in 3rd quarter, FY 2013. - The Navy will continue to assign women to afloat units as: (1) technical changes and modifications for reasonable female privacy and appropriate female berthing arrangements are completed; (2) female officer and enlisted leadership assignments can be implemented; and (3) ships' schedules permit.
-Integration will be expeditiously implemented considering good order and judicious use of fiscal resources. - Services will continue to develop, review, and validate individual occupational standards.
-Validated gender-neutral occupational standards will be used to assess and assign Service members not later than September 2015. - The Services and U.S. Special Operations Command (USSOCOM) will proceed in a deliberate, measured and responsible way to assign women to currently closed MOSs as physical standards and operational assessments are completed and as it becomes possible to introduce cadres as described above.
-The Services and USSOCOM must complete all studies by 1st quarter, FY 2016, and provide periodic updates each quarter beginning in 3rd quarter, FY 2013. - If we find that the assignment of women to a specific position or occupational specialty is in conflict with our stated principles, we will request an exception to policy. - This deliberate approach to reducing gender-based barriers to women's service will provide the time necessary to institutionalize these important changes and to integrate women into occupational fields in a climate where they can succeed and flourish.
+- Services will expand the number of units and number of women assigned to these units based on ETP-and provide periodic updates on progress each quarter beginning in 3rd quarter, FY 2013. - The Navy will continue to assign women to affeat units as: (1) technical changes and modifications for reasonable female privacy and appropriate female betting arrangements are completed; (2) female officer and calisted leadership assignments can be implemented; and (3) ships' schedules permit.
+Integration will be expeditionsly implemented considering good order and judicious use of fiscal resources.

+Services will continue to develop, review, and validate individual occupational standards.
+Validated gender-neutral occupational standards will be used to assess and assign Service members not later than September 2015.

+• The Services and U.S. Special Operations Command (USSOCOM) will proceed in a deliberate, measured and responsible way to assign woman to currently closed MOSs as physical standards and operational assessments are completed and as it becomes possible to introduce cadres as described above.
+The Services and USSOCOM must complete all studies by 1st quarter, FY 2016, and provide periodic updates each quarter beginning in 3rd quarter, FY 2013.

+- If we find that the assignment of women to a specific position or occupational specialty is in conflict with our stated principles, we will request an exception to policy. - This deliberate approach to reducing gender-based barriers to women's service will provide the time necessary to institutionalize these important changes and to integrate women into accupational fields in a climate where they can succeed and flourish.
 Ultimately, we will ensure the success of our military forces and maintain the trust of the American people.

-SECRETARY OF THE AIR FORCE WASHINGTON

-FROM: Michael B. Donley De APR 24
+FROM: Michael B. Donley

-SUBJECT: Air Force Implementation Plan for Integrating Women into Carcer Fields Engaged in Direct Ground Combat
+SUBJECT: Air Force Implementation Plan for Integrating Women into Career Fields Engaged in Direct Ground Combat